SenaMoura/PYTHON-STUDIES/README.md

 # 🐍 Python Studies & Projects

-This repository contains scripts, exercises, and small applications developed to master Python fundamentals and real-world implementation.
+This repository contains scripts, exercises, and small applications developed that I'm using to master Python fundamentals and real-world implementation.

 ---